Alessia-G/PG-Triggers/README.md

 ## Dataset

 The repository includes a dataset representing the schema of the COVID-19 spreading model presented in the "PG-Trigger" paper.
-You can find the dataset in the [dataset](./dataset) directory.
-It provides a starting point for experimenting with the proposed approach and understanding the data structure used in the paper.

 ## License